blankaBalogh/blankabalogh.github.io/src/content/posts/hetjobs.md

 # Configurations that work
 For the moment, we have several configurations running:
 - jobs on one or several GPUs (tested up to a node of (4 V100s + 128 CPUs), A100 GPUs, etc.).
 This setup is what we are currently using for most test cases.
 On a single GPU node with 4 V100s, we are able to run the atmosphere model at 50 km of horizontal resolution and 50 vertical levels and a NN in Python that runs primarily on GPU VRAM.
 - For larger jobs, we still use a hetjob, with 1 CPU node and 1 GPU node.
-This enables us to unlock extra compute for the execution of the NN especially, and is sufficient to run our exepriments at 50 km of horizontal resolution.
+This enables us to unlock extra compute for the execution of the NN especially, and is sufficient to run our experiments at 50 km of horizontal resolution.

 # Ongoing work
 The next move is to change the supercomputer again.
 But fortunately, we have a version of ARP-GEM running on a single GPU or a single GPU node at a reasonable resolution, using the CPUs of the GPU nodes.
 We will also port the Fortran model to GH200 nodes (we are lucky enough to have compute hours on GH200), but this will require additional work due to different filesystems used (x86 to ARM) + intel is not available at all on the GH200 nodes we could use.